vedph/cadmus-chgc/README.md

 ### Build TEI Command

-🎯 Build TEI documents from a CHGC database.
+🎯 Build and/or patch TEI documents from a CHGC database.
+If a TEI document exists, it will be updated.
+Otherwise, a new one will be created.

 Syntax: